 With a carefully selected committee in place, the members began with this mission:

 Our original goal was to dedicate this memorial on the anniversary of the crash, as close to the actual site as possible.
 However, during a site survey, we determined the actual crash occurred in a riparian area, which was not appropriate or readily accessible.

 This led us to the ultimate site, which is in the Folsom Lake State Recreation Area at Lake Natoma.
 This area is a multi-use facility along the American River Parkway, located on the south shores of Lake Natoma, near the CSUS Aquatic Center.

 Once we identified the location, the committee started on the design.
-To assist in the design process, we reached out to one of the region’s most recognized artists, known for his award winning bronze sculptures, Tom Bennett of Bennett Sculptures.
-His task was to develop an abstract figure that embraced the freedom of flight, while encompassing symbolic features unique to STAR VI.
-Tom took to the task immediately and came back with a design that needed no revision.
+To assist in the design process, we contacted one of the region’s most recognized artists, known for his award-winning bronze sculptures, Tom Bennett of Bennett Sculptures.
+His task was to develop an abstract figure that embraced the freedom of flight while encompassing symbolic features unique to STAR VI.
+Tom took to the task immediately and returned with a design that needed no revision.